BestTimesToVisit.com Logo

 Subte (Buenos Aires Metro)

-Tip:Get a SUBE card (Sistema Único de Boleto Electrónico) – it's essential for all public transport and can be purchased and topped up at Subte stations or 'kioscos' (corner stores).
-Avoid rush hour (7-9 AM and 5-7 PM) if possible, as trains can get very crowded.
-Don't be afraid to ask locals for directions; most are helpful.
-Watch out for pickpockets in crowded stations, especially Line A and Line C.
+Tip:Get a SUBE card (Sistema Único de Boleto Electrónico) for seamless travel.
+You can purchase and top it up at Subte stations or authorized kiosks.
+Avoid rush hour (7-9 AM and 5-7 PM) if possible, as trains can get extremely crowded.
+Watch out for pickpockets in crowded cars, and always let passengers exit before boarding.

 Colectivos (City Buses)